GoogleCloudPlatform/cloud-code-intellij/README.md

 Note: these are not published regularly and are typically updated prior to releases.
 If you want the latest and greatest nightly build from HEAD, follow the instructions below to grab a nightly build:

-You can also grab the latest nightly build of the plugin by following the same steps as above but replacing 'alpha' with 'nightly' in the URLs/
+You can also grab the latest nightly build of the plugin by following the same steps as above but replacing 'alpha' with 'nightly' in the URLs.